schacon/showoff/README.md

 ## Notes

-You can define special notes that are shown in presenter mode.
+You can define special notes to your markdown which will not be displayed in the final presentation to the user.

-> Presenter mode has been removed until it can be rebuilt

 Add a line that starts with .notes: